terraform-ibm-modules/documentation/docs/migrate-module.md

 # Update an older module

-Module repos created before July 2022 don't include the logic that is needed to pass the continuous integration (CI) tests and to publish the modules to the IBM Cloud catalog.
-Follow these steps to update an existing repo in the terraform-ibm-modules GitHub organization.
+Modules in the IBM Terraform modules project need specific logic and workflows to pass the continuous integration (CI) tests and to publish the modules to the IBM Cloud catalog.
+To update a Terraform repo to these requirements and add it to the terraform-ibm-modules GitHub project, follow these steps.

 For more information about how new modules are organized, see [module structure](module-structure.md).

 ## Before you begin

-- If you're running Microsoft Windows, set up Windows Subsystem for Linux [WSL](https://ubuntu.com/wsl) and run commands within WSL.
-- Make sure that you have a current version of Python 3 and pip.
-- Make sure that you have a recent stable version of [Go](https://go.dev/doc/install) installed and available in your PATH environment variable.
+- Make sure that you meet the prerequisites in the [Before you begin](local-dev-setup.md#before-you-begin) section of "Local development setup" in the docs.

 ## Create an empty module

-Create an empty module repo in the `terraform-ibm-modules` GitHub organization.
+Create an empty module repo in the `terraform-ibm-modules` GitHub project.

+!> You likely do not have permissions to create a repo in the project.
+Submit an issue in the [terraform-ibm-issue-tracker](https://github.com/terraform-ibm-modules/terraform-ibm-issue-tracker/issues/new/choose) to request a repo.

 1. In the upper right of any page in the [terraform-ibm-modules](https://github.com/terraform-ibm-modules) organization, use the **+** menu, and select **New repository**.
 1. Select `terraform-ibm-modules` as the owner.